What We Offer

 - Applied qualifications from certificate through to post graduate level with a heavy emphasis on the practical skills directly applicable to the job market

-- English language courses at all levels, both “tailor-made” or general, such as:
+- English language courses at all levels, both “tailor-made” or general.

 Bahrain Polytechnic degree programmes include project and research-based learning.
 Hence it is very much essential for students and staff to participate in projects and research opportunities with the industry and business establishments.
 Learn more about Student Industry Projects in Business, International Logistics, Engineering, Information and Communications Technology, Visual Design and Web Media